NESCent/feedingdb/README-squishy.md

 On CentOS 6 or RHEL 6, the following command will install the requisite packages for the deployment on Apache 2 using python virtualenv:

 ```
-yum install -y postgresql-devel python-virtualenv python-pip python python-devel httpd
+yum install -y postgresql-devel httpd
+yum install httpd-devel
+sudo yum install python27  # for this to work on RHEL 6, a repo for SCL needs to be added to `/etc/yum.repos.d/scl.repo`
+scl enable python27 bash  # will get you a python 2.7 bash session
+sudo LD_LIBRARY_PATH=$LD_LIBRARY_PATH easy_install pip
+sudo LD_LIBRARY_PATH=$LD_LIBRARY_PATH /opt/rh/python27/root/usr/bin/pip2.7 install mod_wsgi

 ```

-This document was prepared using python 2.6, Apache 2, and Postgres 8.4.20.
+This document was prepared using python 2.7, Apache 2, and Postgres 8.4.20.
 Other versions may or may not work, but we do recommend using the versions maintained by your chosen distribution.

 Python environment
 ----